jfreboud/neko/README.md

 ### Evaluate the Encoder

-In order to evaluate the quality of the encoder model, go to the `src/script` subdirectory and execute the command:
+In order to evaluate the quality of the encoder, go to the `src/script` subdirectory and execute the command:

 ```shell